 For advice to newly married, or those about to get married, we suggest you visit the Family Law section of the Florida Bar Website.
 This gives you some advice on the legal issues to be considered when getting married.

 Appointments are necessary to apply for a marriage license.
 Appointments must be made at least 24 hours in advance.
+If you are late for your scheduled appointment time, you will have to reschedule your appointment for another day.
+All appointment times are in the Eastern Time Zone.
 Please call the clerk’s office @ 850-229-6112 to make appointments.

 You need to begin the application process by clicking on the AFFIDAVIT FOR MARRIAGE LICENSE.
 Print out two affidavits then each person must fill out an affidavit.
 Please bring the complete affidavits with you.
 NOTE: Use BLACK INK ONLY.
 You must still come into the Clerk’s office to complete the application process.
 Please do not sign the affidavit until you have reached the Clerk’s office.

 What is needed to get a Marriage License?